Mr. Gary L. Gentry, President

 He earned a Master of Science degree from Embry-Riddle Aeronautical University and spent the majority of his professional career (prior to entering the home inspection field) working in an Engineering role on highly technical systems and facilities.
 These included, among others, Space Shuttle Launch Pad facilities at Kennedy Space Center (KSC) in Florida, Nuclear Research Facilities at the Idaho National Engineering Laboratory (INEL), and High Energy Physics Research Facilities at the SuperConducting Super Collider (SCSCL) facility in Texas.

 He has been directly involved in the construction or renovation of over 100 single family homes, over 200 multi-family residential dwelling units, and numerous commercial, industrial and institutional buildings in principal, management, and supervisory roles.

 Gary holds Certified Inspector certification No. 200559 through the American Society of Home Inspectors (ASHI) having served on a national committee for that organization and is accredited as an ASHI Certified Inspector (ACI).
+He earned the prestigious Master Inspector by Review (MIBR) designation from the NC American Society of Home Inspector chapter.
 He is a member of the North Carolina Licensed Home Inspectors Association (NCLHIA).
 He is a Professional Member of the International Code Council (ICC), an Inspector Member of the International Association of Electrical Inspectors (IAEI) and was certified by the Building Performance Institute (BPI) as a Carbon Monoxide Analyst.